Non Breaded Calamari Steak Bites

 - Saute it in a skillet with a little garlic and oil

-How Do I Prevent it from Curling During the Cooking Process?
+How Do I Prevent the Steak from Curling During the Cooking Process?

 One of the best way to prevent curling is to score the steak prior to marinating.
 Use a sharp knife and cut horizontal and vertical lines in the steak–be careful not to cut all the way through the steak.
 Do this process on both sides of the steak.